 Think about where you’re going to be shooting the engagement photography session.
 The lighting conditions determine what kind of lighting gear you need.

-The easiest solution to this is to organise an outdoor photoshoot using natural light.
+The easiest solution to this is to organize an outdoor photoshoot using natural light.
 If they prefer an indoor session, you can set it up at the couple’s home.
 Or you can take portraits of them in a studio.

 5. Find Natural Poses that Fit the Couple